Asheq/dotfiles/.config/nvim/init/mappings/docs/ALL-KEYS.md

 # Modifiers

-A list of all modifiers available on most keyboards:

 - `<S-...>` = "Shift"
 - `<C-...>` = "Control"
 - `<M-...>` = "Option" on macOS, "Meta" or "Alt" on Linux/Windows